NEW: Health officials are not recommending other passengers seek medical care

 Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis, which mainly affects the lungs.
 It can also infect other parts of the body including the kidneys, spine and brain.
 There are two types of TB: latent TB infection, which is not contagious, and TB disease, which is contagious.

 A person infected with latent TB shows no sign of symptoms and may not feel sick.
 Someone with TB disease usually feels ill; they may be coughing up blood and may have a fever, night sweats and/or chest pain.

 TB spreads through the air when a person with an active TB infection coughs, sneezes or speaks.
-Germs can stay in the air for hours, but the risk in this case was very small, said Dr. William Schaffner, an expert on infectious diseases at Vanderbilt University.
+Germs can stay in the air for hours.
+People who contract TB must take several medications for six to nine months to combat the infection, according to the CDC.

 “The risk is greatest for people sitting two rows ahead of and two rows behind the individuals,” Schaffner said.
 “We don’t have to worry about the blankets and seat rests and the like.
 It’s how the air is transmitted and handled in the plane.”